 - When is the Annual Enrollment Period?
 This happens from October 15 to December 7. - What type of plan can you switch to during the Annual Enrollment Period?
-During this time, you can review your health coverage and your prescription drug coverage.
 You can choose to keep your current coverage or make changes to your coverage for the upcoming year.
-If you decide to change to a new plan, you can choose any of the
+If you decide to change to a new plan, you can choose any of the following types of plans:

-- Another Medicare health plan.
-(You can choose a plan that covers prescription drugs or one that does not cover prescription drugs.) - o Original Medicare with a separate Medicare prescription drug plan. - \circ or Original Medicare without a separate Medicare prescription drug plan. - When will your membership end?
+• Another Medicare health plan.
+(You can choose a plan that covers prescription drugs or one that does not cover prescription drugs.)

+- o Original Medicare with a separate Medicare prescription drug plan. - $\circ$ or Original Medicare without a separate Medicare prescription drug plan. - When will your membership end?
 Your membership will end when your new plan's coverage begins on January 1.